Suppression of Evidence

-The motion to suppress evidence may be the single most powerful tool in the defense attorney’s arsenal.
+The motion to suppress evidence may be the single most powerful tool in a defense attorney’s arsenal.
 If a judge determines that evidence necessary to prove an essential element of the prosecution’s case is inadmissible, then the case literally goes away.
 Even where suppression of certain evidence does not result in outright dismissal of the case, it can result in far more beneficial plea negotiations.

 If you are facing criminal charges, contact me, Paul D. Cramm.
 As an experienced criminal defense attorney, I know the value of suppressing the State’s evidence in a criminal case.
 Over the years, I have drafted and argued countless successful motions to suppress evidence.
 I advocate zealously for the protection of my clients’ Fourth Amendments rights under the United States Constitution.